PaddlePaddle/PaddleRS/docs/dev/dev_guide_en.md

 ### 2.2 Add Data Preprocessing/Data Augmentation Operators

-Define new operators in `paddlers/transforms/operators.py`, all operators are inherited from `paddlers.transforms.Transform`.
+Define new operators in `paddlers/transforms/operators.py`, all operators inherit from `paddlers.transforms.Transform`.
 The operator's `apply()` method receives a dictionary `sample` as input, takes out the related objects stored in it, and makes in-place modifications to the dictionary after processing, and finally returns the modified dictionary.
 Only in rare cases do we need to override the `apply()` method when defining an operator.
 In most cases, you just need to override the `apply_im()`, `apply_mask()`, `apply_bbox()`, and `apply_segm()` methods to handle the image, split label, target box, and target polygon, respectively.

-If processing logic is more complicated, it is recommended that the encapsulated in the first function, added to the `paddlers/transforms/functions.py`, then call the function in the `apply*()` of operators.
+If the operator has a complicated implementation, it is recommended to define functions in `paddlers/transforms/functions.py` and call them in `apply*()` of operators.

-After writing the implementation of the operator, **must write docstring and add the class name in `__all__`.**
+After writing the implementation of the operator, **you must write docstring and add the class name in `__all__`.**

 ## 3 Add Remote Sensing Image Processing Tools